 It today’s society it is common to hear about discrimination in the work place.
-Discrimination comes in many different forms and impacts many different groups of people.
-Discrimination can come in the form of race, age, sexual discrimination, people with disabilities, and other forms.
-Cannabis industry discrimination is a concern for cannabis business owners as much as traditional business owners.
+Discrimination can come in the form of race, age, sexual discrimination and physical or mental disabilities.
 While the novelty of the cannabis industry has protected it from long standing institutional practices of discrimination that keep industries such as the entertainment industry in the news, no industry is immune to issues of discrimination.

 Employees are entitled to effective workplace policies by which claims of harassment or discrimination may be properly addressed and resolved.
 To create a workplace environment free from harassment, discrimination and bias, employers should adopt a zero-tolerance policy against it.
-The 2017 Diversity in Cannabis Survey conducted by Frontier Data and Women Grow, shows that discrimination in the cannabis industry is a common issue that employees and employers are facing in real time.
+In a Diversity in Cannabis Survey conducted by Frontier Data and Women Grow, research shows that discrimination in the cannabis industry is a common and growing issue that employees and employers are dealing with.

 When survey results are filtered to show only responses from minorities, the view that racial discrimination is a moderate or major industry issue rises from 45% to 65%, reflecting the fact that those who don’t belong to minority racial groups may be less familiar with the discrimination minorities experience in the sector and therefore are less likely to perceive it as a major issue.